terraform-viettelidc/terraform-provider-vcloud/website/docs/r/edgegateway.html.markdown

 ---
 layout: "vcd"
-page_title: "VMware Cloud Director: vcd_edgegateway"
+page_title: "VMware Cloud Director: vcloud_edgegateway"
 sidebar_current: "docs-vcd-resource-edgegateway"
 description: |-
   Provides a VMware Cloud Director NSX-V edge gateway.
 This can be used to create and delete edge gateways connected to one or more external networks.